klauspost/madmin-go/examples/tricorder/README.md

 ### Navigation Issues

 - Use `Esc` to go back if you get lost
-- Press `r` to refresh if data seems stale
+- Press `F5` to refresh if data seems stale
 - Check error messages at the top of the screen

 ## License